mattbierner/blog.mattbierner.com/_posts/2017-01-13-blue-sky-orgasm.md

 {% include youtube.html width="560" height="315" src="https://www.youtube.com/embed/dypfEtxlELc" description="" %}

 While the vibrations were quite pronounced, none of it was really arousing.
 The device certainly wasn't not-stimulating, but I hardly found it stimulating either.
 And even after further experimentation, adjustments, and prolonged wear, this unfortunately remained the case.
 I just don't think the *Hush* was designed for this sort of application.
-It's not a prostate massager or anything of that nature, leading me to believe that it's primary use case is enhancing more traditional sexual activity.
+It's not a prostate massager or anything of that nature, leading me to believe that its primary use case is enhancing more traditional sexual activity.
 So, despite the aspirational title of this experiment, I personally found it quite impossible to reach orgasm using this device alone.

 The device isn't without appeal however.
 Using it as I did, the *Hush* really becomes less of a sex toy and more like having a controllable phone vibrator in your nether regions.
 This opens up some interesting possibilities for everything from notifications, to gaming, to augmenting your senses.